microsoft/code-with-engineering-playbook/Engineering/UnitTesting.md

 Development continues in this cycle (RED/GREEN/REFACTOR) writing additional tests until all functional requirements are complete.

 ### Unit tests have several goals:
-- Ensure code fulfills functional requirements.
+- Ensure code fulfills functional and non-functional requirements
-- Ensure focus is delivering required functionality not unnecessary requirements.
+- Ensure focus is delivering required functionality not unnecessary requirements
-- Support fast code evolution and refactoring while reducing the risk of regressions.
+- Support fast code evolution and refactoring while reducing the risk of regressions
-- Provide confidence to potential contributors.
+- Provide confidence to potential contributors
 - Developer Documentation of API usage

->Note: Non-functional requiements should be validated with integration tests (i.e. Server response time in less than 2 seconds.)
+>Note: Developers should be careful that the unit test is only exercising the unit under test for requirement validation.
+For example, if there is a data access abstraction, the actual data storage and server communication responses should not be tested with unit tests, but rather should be tested with an integration test.
+During unit testing, these dependencies (server and database responses) should be mocked to keep tests fast and predictable.

 ## Evidence and Measures
 The [CICD already requires badges in place](../CICD) for every repo to quickly assess code coverage and test pass/fail.

 Unit tests should be run before every commit.
-The team should decide on the importance of runnning integration and end-to-end testing as part of the merge process.
+The team should decide on the importance of running integration and end-to-end testing as part of the merge process.
 >Note: Ignoring tests is never a valid method for getting tests to not be RED.
 The team should decide when ignored tests are allowed or when they should be refactored out of the code base.

 ## General Guidance